 Part of what you are spending for your website is web hosting.
-Basically you are paying rent to store the files and database that comprise your website with a domain name so you can be found on the Internet.
-The domain name isn’t so much a factor between the cheap and more expensive website provider; the web hosting package is.
+Basically, you are paying rent to store the files and database that comprise your website with a domain name so you can be found on the Internet.
+The domain name isn’t so much a factor between the cheap and more expensive website providers; the web hosting package is.

 The cheap website design service offers limited storage and limited bandwidth, which means limited traffic to your site.
 The more expensive website provider offers unlimited storage and bandwidth so there is no limitation of traffic access.

 There are some things you can do to update your website yourself.
 That can save you money and speed things up.
 But if you don’t know how to do those updates, they aren’t getting done and you might have to pay a website designer to do it for you.
 A more expensive website design service provides you with basic training and ongoing customer support so you can do certain updates on your own.
 With the cheap website design service, expect to get left to your own devices.

 A Great Website Generates More Traffic, More Leads, More Sales